-Through all of this turmoil, I remained loyal to United because of my Global Services status.
-They bailed me out of many a tight squeeze by meeting me at the gate and shuttling me to my connection.
 They provided me with the flexibility of flights by booking me on competing airline flights when the connection failed to work as planned.
-They treated me as if I mattered.
+And, they treated me as if I mattered.
 As a result, everyone in my company flew United because often my colleagues fly with me.
 United failed to measure this value.

 Suddenly I realized that my belief that I mattered to them was a figment of my own imagination.
 The affinity program was completely one-sided.
 They had no affinity for me.

 In measuring my value to the airline, they failed to take into account the sacrifices I made to remain loyal.
 They also failed to calculate the value my fellow employees brought to United by flying with me.